nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 - Open the VPC section
   https://console.aws.amazon.com/vpc/

     - Then click on Security Groups on the left hand menu
-- Find the security group from the MKS cluster and click on it.
+    - Find the security group from the MSK cluster and click on it.

   - e.g.: sg-e5f51dfb

   - Choose edit Inbound Rules
   - Create a new rule to allow all traffic from the new ec2 instance

   > ![sg1_msk.png](sg1_msk.png)

 ## Kafka Topics
-So we have succesfully created our Kafka cluster and Kafka Client machine so lets go ahead and test the access by creating a topic in Kafka, producing and comsuming messages to confirm everything is working as expected.
+So you've succesfully created your first Kafka cluster and Kafka client machine.
+Now go ahead and test you can access the MSK cluster by creating a topic, producing and consuming some sample messages confirming everything is working as expected.

 - From the MSK Cluster make a note of the Kafka version being used.
   - In this example we are using 2.8.1